ablyss74/docker_stuff/qjackctl docker container.md

 >}

 ### This is a little function for .bashrc to start the container.
-### This includes flags for pulseaudio for running non-jack stuff in the container but not required.
+### This includes directives for pulseaudio for running non-jack stuff in the container but not required.
 >dodebian() {
 >sudo modprobe snd-seq
 >xhost local:${USER}